By Simon Cooper

 The best and safest way to fire up a start-up without taking personal risks is to begin it as a semi-hobby, and build out as it generates its own funds.
 The catch is that you seldom know in advance how much money you need to reach critical mass.
 But then that’s the risk of beginning a new business, isn’t it?

 Plough Back – No business in start-up mode should be expected to support itself and its owner right away, at least if it is to achieve gearing from its own successes.
 This time, the message is quite simple.
 Hands off the cash flow (unless you are a full time owner-employee, in which you could pay yourself a fixed salary the business can afford).

 Finally, you should never plough the profits into unnecessary spending.
 Large houses, lavish business premises and fancy cars (back to Maserati’s again) send out mixed signals regarding excess profits, and drain resources unnecessarily, too.
 Patience is a virtue.
 Practice it.

 And that’s a little like raising children, isn’t it.
 After the first flush you discover you are in for the ultimate long haul.
 Finally, they are off your hands and making their own way through life.
 You just have to hope they turn out to be a good “investment”.

-NB: Simon Cooper is a founding partner of Res Socius, a business brokerage firm authorised by the Bahamas Investment Authority that facilitates the sale and purchase of businesses.
-Contact 636-8831 or visit www.ressocius.com.
+NB: Simon Cooper is a founding partner of Res Socius, a firm authorised by the Bahamas Investment Authority to facilitate the sale and purchase of businesses and provide management consultancy services.
+Contact 376-1256 or visit www.ressocius.com.